Issa alleges evidence of 'bias,' 'conspiracy' in DOJ IG report

 However, Republicans immediately seized on a text exchange between FBI agent Strzok and then-FBI lawyer Lisa Page, who were having an affair.
 In that exchange, Page expressed concern Trump would become president, to which Strzok replied, "No he won't.
 We'll stop it."

-Issa alleged that Strozk and Page were involved in a "conspiracy" to block Trump from being elected.
+Issa alleged that Strzok and Page were involved in a "conspiracy" to block Trump from being elected.

-"You have a clear conspiracy by Strozk," Issa said.
+"You have a clear conspiracy by Strzok," Issa said.
 "He said he was going to 'stop it,' meaning the election of President Trump, and he did that with Lisa Page.
 That is all you need to have, in fact, a conspiracy by two high-ranking officials in the Department of Justice."

 However, while the report found the Strzok and Page texts "cast a cloud" over the credibility of the probe, investigators found no evidence "that these political views directly affected the specific investigative decisions that we reviewed."

-Note: Correction: This story has been updated to correct the spelling of FBI Agent Peter Strzok's name.